What are Large Language Models(LLMs)?

 • The feedforward layers of Large Language Models have multiple fully connected layers that apply nonlinear transformations to the input embeddings.
 These layers help the model learn higher-level abstractions from the input text.

 • The attention mechanism is another important part of LLMs, which allows the model to focus selectively on different parts of the input text.
-This mechanism helps the model attend to the input text’s most relevant parts and generate more accurate predictions.
+This self-attention helps the model attend to the input text’s most relevant parts and generate more accurate predictions.

 Examples of LLMs